leejyphoebe/ai-commons-watcher/infra/watcher/ai-commons-watcher/README.md

 - No OS-level Syncthing installation is required for the demo
 - Users may create experiment folders with any name (within synced folders)
 - Trigger execution by adding `stop.txt`

+## Email Notifications (Optional)

+The watcher can send email notifications when an experiment finishes.

+### SMTP Setup

+Create a `.env` file in the project root with:

+SMTP_HOST=smtp.gmail.com
+SMTP_PORT=587
+SMTP_USER=<email account>
+SMTP_PASS=<app password>
+EMAIL_FROM=<sender email>
+EMAIL_TO=<default recipient>

+EMAIL_TO acts as a fallback if a user email is not configured.

+### Per-user email configuration

+Users can optionally specify their email in the watcher configuration:

+users:
+  - id: "phoebe"
+    input_subdir: "phoebe"
+    email: "phoebe@email.com"

+If this field is present, experiment results will be sent to that email address.

+### Email Contents

+The email may include:

+- main output file (PDF / HTML / result.txt)
+- outputs.zip containing experiment results

+This allows users to quickly view experiment results from their phone without logging into the server.